keesbroenink/fedex-aggregate-api-full/README.md

 We are not using Netty with the full WebFlux HTTP handler because that interferes with DeferredResult.
 But for calling the FedEx API services we do use WebFlux/ WebClient non-blocking IO solution.

-Note that the test code does not cover all scenario's yet.

-Note that holding HTTP requests, although using minimal resources, always requires the TCP/ HTTP stack to keep the connection alive.
+Note that holding HTTP requests, although using minimal resources, always requires the TCP/ HTTP stack to keep the connection 'alive'.
 This is discouraged from a Reactive perspective.
-It would not sit well with the approach taken with AS-1 where optimal resource usage was a key feature of the solution.
 To working around a backend that is sensitive for overload we can think of different solutions.
 The first solution that comes in mind is to introduce a datastore that will contain the required info.
 We could either make sure that all updates are also put in the datastore or we could make a background scheduled service to keep the datastore close to the latest situation.
 Our web clients can query the datastore and will always have a quick response and we keep the HTTP channels in good shape.

 ### AS-3: as FedEx, I want service calls to be scheduled periodically even if the queue is not full to prevent overly-long response times

 This is fully implemented.
 This user story should go together with AS-2.
-It is not acceptable to have web clients waits indefinitely.
+It is not acceptable to have web clients waiting indefinitely.
-See the previous paragraph for more information on AS-2 which also applies to AS-3.
+See the previous paragraph on AS-2 for more information.